BMFL OFFICIAL RULEBOOK 1.4

 the defender holds the offensive player while making a genuine attempt to pull their flag, and does not release the offensive player within a reasonable time after realizing that they have failed to grasp the offensive player's flag.
 In this case, the five yards shall be marked from the spot of the foul.

 Illegal contact - A 5 yard penalty will be assessed on the defense and the offense will receive an automatic first down if prior to an attempted pass, a defensive player creates contact that redirects, restricts, or impedes the progress of an eligible receiver.
-In this case, the five yards shall be marked from the spot of the foul.
+However, a defender has the same right to space that a wide receiver does -- the defender must initiate the contact through action, they are not required to move out of a wide receiver's path if they remain stationary.

 Defensive pass interference - A spot foul for defensive pass interference will be assessed on the defense and the offense will receive an automatic first down if the defensive player significantly hinders the progress of the eligible player and/or of such player’s opportunity to catch the ball.
 However, purely incidental and unintentional contact made while the defensive player is in the process of making a genuine attempt to play the football shall not constitute defensive pass interference.
 Nor shall pass interference apply on any play during which: